sjohnson-pplsi/todo-service/Readme.md

 ### VS Code Workspace

-To open in VSCode, the definitions can be loaded as a whole by opening `/todo-cs-service.code-workspace`.
+To open in VSCode, the service and definitions can be loaded by opening `/todo-cs-service.code-workspace`.

 ### Build and Run